-A/B testing, also known as split testing, is essentially an experiment that compares two versions of something, in this example it’s email marketing, to discover which version performs best for your audience based on measurements like clicks or conversions.
+A/B testing, also known as split testing, is essentially an experiment that compares two versions of something to discover which version performs best for your audience based on measurements like clicks or conversions – in this example it’s email marketing.

 Test #2: Copy Length

-According to Hubspot, an ideal length of a sales email is between 50-100 words.
-That’s short!
-If you’re reading up to this point, I’ve already surpassed 200 words.
+According to Hubspot, an ideal length of a “sales email” is between 50-100 words… That’s short!
+If you’re reading up to this point, I’ve already surpassed 200 words in this post!

-Please take their advice with a grain of salt.
-There are different types of marketing tactics and different types of consumers in the world.
-What works best for sales doesn’t necessarily correlate into a fundraising email campaign.
+I’d recommend that you take their advice with a grain of salt, because there are different types of marketing tactics and different types of consumers in the world – what works best for a sales email won’t necessarily correlate into a fundraising email campaign.

-One of the best ways to approach this test is by creating one email with long-form copy (think about 200-250 words) and test it against a short-form copy (between 50-150 words).
+One of the best ways to approach this test is by creating one email with long-form copy (about 250 words or more) and testing it against an email with short-form copy (between 50-150 words).
 Before you can decide if short or long copy works best for your organization, you’ll have to make a decision about the email’s goal.
-You’re going to want to make sure that your copy takes your reader down a path and converts them with a call-to-action (CTA).
-If you don’t have a goal for your email – why are sending it?
+You’re going to want to make sure that your copy takes your reader down a path that converts them with a call-to-action (CTA).
+If you don’t have a goal for your email – why are you sending it?

 Test #3: CTA

-If you tested different copy-lengths with your last email campaign and didn’t come to any conclusion, then it may be time to test the CTA itself.
+If you test different copy-lengths with an email campaign and don’t come to any conclusion, then it may be time to test the CTA itself.

-- Hyperlinked Text: Is your copy compelling enough for the reader to click?
+Hyperlinked Text: Is your copy compelling enough for the reader to click?
+Test different phrasing.

-- Hyperlinked Graphics: Are you receiving clicks on an image of the “Donate” button?
+Hyperlinked Graphics: Are you receiving clicks on an image asking for a donation?
 If not, you’ll want to try to test that element against an HTML button.

-- HTML Button: Does the color of your button factor into how many clicks it receives?
-Try testing various colors.
+HTML Button: Maybe the color of your button factors into how many clicks it receives – try testing various colors.

-- Multiple Buttons: Do you have more than one button in your email?
+Multiple Buttons: Do you have more than one donation button in your email?
 Track which placement receives more clicks.

 Test #4: Timing

-Let’s break this down… Email is designed to be timely and effective.
-If you’re not reaching your audience when they’re in their inbox, then they could be missing out if your email has a deadline to meet.
+Let’s break this down… Email is designed to be both timely and effective.
+So, if you’re not reaching your audience during a time while they’re working through their inbox, they could miss the opportunity to respond to a time sensitive cause.

 To help guide your timing tests, begin by looking over historic email data.
 As you review the data, record the following: the day of the week each email was sent and how each one performed with opens, clicks, and conversions.
 As you look at your data, patterns may emerge.
-If, for example, your conversion rate is better on Tuesdays, but your open rate is better on Thursday, then you may want to send solicitation emails on Tuesday and information emails on Thursdays.
+If, for example, your conversion rate is better on Tuesdays, but your open rate is better on Thursday, then you may want to send solicitation emails on Tuesdays and supply your audience with information emails on Thursdays.
 The main thing to keep in mind when testing email timing is that looking for patterns is a great starting point for reaching your audience more effectively.

 There are a lot of options to consider when you’re beginning to decide that A/B testing is right for your organization.
-Above all, you want to make sure that what you’re testing can come to a solid conclusion.
-By staying focused on the data behind the decisions and the outcomes each test can produce, you’ll be able to determine that solid conclusion.
-A/B testing is invaluable when it comes to improving your email marketing.
+Above all, you want to make sure that what you’re testing can help you reach a solid conclusion.
+And, you’ll be able to determine that solid conclusion by staying focused on the data behind the decisions along with the outcomes each test produces.
+Regardless of your level of experience with A/B testing, it is an invaluable tool that can (and will) improve your email marketing.

 Have you tried A/B testing in your email marketing?
 What worked for you and what didn’t?
 Let me know in the comments below!